 - Assistive technology internship (3 credits)

 - Preparation for certification as an assistive technology professional through RESNA (Rehabilitation Engineering and Assistive Technology Society of North America)

-To learn more about the program, see the Curriculum, visit the Catalog, or read our Health, Wellness, and Occupational Studies student handbook (PDF).
+To learn more about the program visit the Academic Catalog or read our Health, Wellness, and Occupational Studies student handbook (PDF).